John Russell, 3rd Baron Ampthill

 Captain John Hugo Russell, 3rd Baron Ampthill (4 October 1896 – 3 June 1973) was a British peer who served in the Royal Navy in both the First and Second World Wars.

 He was the son of Oliver Russell, 2nd Baron Ampthill.
 He succeeded to the title of Baron Ampthill, of Ampthill in the County of Bedford on 7 July 1935.

 Personal life

 Russell was married three times; firstly to Christabel Hulme Hart on 18 October 1918 (died February 1976); secondly to Sibell Faithfull Lumley on 22 February 1937, following a divorce from his first wife (died 1947); and thirdly to Adeline Mary Constance Hone on 24 July 1948 (died 2004).

-His first marriage to Christabel Hart was notorious for its divorce proceedings and the question of the legitimacy of her firstborn as the heir, where she claimed that the marriage had never been consummated and she was still a virgin despite her numerous affairs.
-The House of Lords agreed with her appeal to legitimize her son, refusing to allow blood tests.
+His first marriage to Christabel Hart was notorious for its divorce proceedings and the question of the legitimacy of her firstborn as the heir, where she claimed that the marriage had never been consummated and she was still a virgin.
+The House of Lords agreed with her appeal to legitimize her son.

 Children from marriage to Christabel Hulme Hart: